donald949/gritxforge/README.md

 ## Usage

 1. Open `login.html` in a web browser
-2. Login with your credentials (default admin: donald@forgemarketing.us / Alphateam1!)
+2. Login with your credentials
 3. Navigate through different calculator tabs to calculate compensation
 4. Export results as PDF reports